 We will also obtain your educational transcripts, verification of employment and community service, certificate of relief from civil disabilities if one was obtained as well as proof of completion of any drug or alcohol program.
 The goal is to present the Judge with the most comprehensive version of who you are as a person today and why you are deserving of sealing your convictions so they do not impact your life and job prospects.

 Contact Top Rated New York Criminal Defense Attorneys

-If you have a prior conviction that you would like to seal, contact us to schedule a consultation to see if your conviction qualifies.
+If you have a prior conviction that you would like to seal, please call us at 212-729-9494 or contact us to schedule a consultation to see if your conviction qualifies.
 It is important to get the application for sealing of prior convictions right with the first application.